remyakommadath/RAG_based_LLM/README.md

 Research_folder_PATH="./Research_article_search/Documents"
 ```

-Replace Research_folder_PATH with your local Reasearch folder path and optionally, you customize other values.
+Replace Research_folder_PATH with your local Research folder path and optionally, you customize other values.

 #### Step 3 (Optional): Create a new virtual environment